Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: General spectral properties

 Once $v_k^{(p,\Gamma)}$ is obtained on $\Gamma$, its extension $V_k^{(p,\Gamma)}(\x_0)$ to the whole domain $\x_0\in \Omega$ follows as

-(this relation is obtained by multiplying Eq. (\ref{eq:Gq_Helm}) with $q = 0$ by $V_k^{(p,\Gamma)}(\x)$, multiplying Eq. (\ref{eq:Helm}) by $\tilde{G}_0(\x,p|\x_0)$, subtracting these equations, integrating over $\x\in\Omega$, and using the Green's formula and the boundary conditions (\ref{eq:Vk_SteklovBC}, \ref{eq:Gq_Robin})).
+This relation is obtained by multiplying Eq. (\ref{eq:Gq_Helm}) with $q = 0$ by $V_k^{(p,\Gamma)}(\x)$, multiplying Eq. (\ref{eq:Helm}) by $\tilde{G}_0(\x,p|\x_0)$, subtracting these equations, integrating over $\x\in\Omega$, and using the Green's formula and the boundary conditions (\ref{eq:Vk_SteklovBC}, \ref{eq:Gq_Robin}).

 Importantly, the Green's function $\tilde{G}_0(\x,p|\x_0)$ does not depend on $\Gamma$.
 Indeed, at $q = 0$, the Robin boundary condition (\ref{eq:Gq_Robin}) is reduced to the Neumann one so that one deals with the Neumann boundary condition on the whole boundary $\pa$.
-In other words, if the Green's function $\tilde{G}_0(\x,p|\x_0)$ is known for a given domain $\Omega$, its restriction onto any subset $\Gamma$ of the boundary $\pa$ determines the integral operator, whose eigenmodes solve the mixed Steklov-Neumann problem.
-For some simple domains, the Green's function is known explicitly (e.g., see Sec. \ref{sec:disk} for a disk and Sec. \ref{sec:ball} for a ball).
-In general, it can be expressed either in terms of the Steklov eigenfunctions $V_k^{(p,\pa)}$ on the whole boundary,
+In other words, if the Green's function $\tilde{G}_0(\x,p|\x_0)$ is known for a given domain $\Omega$, its restriction to $\Gamma \times \Gamma$ determines the integral operator, whose eigenmodes solve the mixed Steklov-Neumann problem.
+For some simple domains, the Green's function is known explicitly (e.g., see Appendices \ref{sec:Adisk} and \ref{sec:Aball} for a disk and a ball).
+In general, it admits the standard spectral expansion